AnaSPPA/MIPS/README.md

 # MIPS
 First year subject - MIPS projects

-This repository includes exercises and final projects of "Fundamentos de Computación", a first year subject included in the course of Software Engineering by Universidad de Valladolid.
+This repository includes exercises and final projects of "Fundamentos de Computación", a first year subject included in the Software Engineering degree offered by Universidad de Valladolid.